 - 1. Failure to remit premiums in a timely manner; - 2.
-A dependent child no longer meets the definition of a "qualified dependent" under the plan's provisions: - 3.
+A dependent child no longer meets the definition of a "qualified dependent" under the plan's provisions; - 3.
 The dependent becomes covered by another group health plan; and/or, - 4.
 The plans cease to be offered to employees.

-Dependents of Deceased Employees, Disabled Employees, or Retirees the deceased continue in the group after remarriage.
+Dependents of Deceased Employees, Disabled Employees, or Retirees

+The dependents of a deceased employee, a disabled employee, or a retiree may remain in the USG group health and life insurance programs consistent with the following provisions.
+In no event shall the spouse of the deceased continue in the group after remarriage.
 Dependent children may remain in the group until they reach the legal age of majority or until they become eligible for another group benefits plan.
 The definition of dependent children as defined in the USG's healthcare summary plan documents shall apply.